-From the airport to the city center the easiest and the fastest way is bus Airlink100.
-With Airlink you can travel in a comfortable, double-decker bus.
-The cost of one-way ticket is 4.5 pounds, 7.5 pounds return one.
-Their service is available 24/7, during night it turns into a bus N22 and runs less often.
-Journey to the center (to Waverley Bridge), takes about 25-30 minutes.
-Tickets can be purchased at the Airlink kiosk located just outside of the arrivals hall, on-line or directly from the driver.
+From the airport to the city centre the easiest and the fastest way is the bus Airlink100.
+With Airlink, you can travel in a comfortable, double-decker bus.
+The cost of a one-way ticket is 4.5 pounds, 7.5 pounds return one.
+Their service is available 24/7, during the night it turns into a bus N22 and runs less often.
+The journey to the centre (to Waverley Bridge), takes about 25-30 minutes.
+Tickets can be purchased at the Airlink kiosk located just outside of the arrivals hall, online or directly from the driver.

-From the airport to the city center, you can also get by tram, which gets to the city center in a similar time as described above bus.
+From the airport to the city centre, you can also get by tram, which gets to the city centre at a similar time as described above the bus.
 The unique attraction of this transport is that it is the only tram line in the city.
 Edinburgh Trams for many years disappeared from the streets of Edinburgh in the late 60s of the previous century, then after nearly 60 years – returned.
-In the original plan there were few tram lines planned in the city, but after many long and tough discussions there was a final decision, that tram network will not be be extended.
+In the original plan, there were few tram lines planned in the city, but after many long and tough discussions, there was a final decision, that the tram network will not be extended.

 The Scotch Whisky

-This dish is a specialty of the national cuisine, made with sheep’s offal mixed with onion, fat and spices, sewn and stewed in a sheep’s stomach.
-In the restaurants, Haggis are often served with cooked potatoes or vegetables and are really tasty, so even if you do not really like offal or the above description does not encourage you to eat – Haggis is worth to try.
-It is also worth because it is always better to have your own opinion if the taste is good or not, and due to the fact, that being in Scotland it is really the only opportunity to eat Haggis prepared according to the original recipes.
+This dish is a speciality of the national cuisine, made with sheep’s offal mixed with onion, fat and spices, sewn and stewed in a sheep’s stomach.
+In the restaurants, Haggis is often served with cooked potatoes or vegetables and are really tasty, so even if you do not really like offal or the above description does not encourage you to eat – Haggis is worth trying.
+It is also worth it because it is always better to have your own opinion if the taste is good or not, and due to the fact, that being in Scotland it is really the only opportunity to eat Haggis prepared according to the original recipes.